Im-Rises/particle-simulator-webgl/README.md

 - &#9744; Update ParticleSimulator project with this code
 - &#9744; Correct the UI not working correctly when toggling fullscreen
 - &#9744; Correct the app lagging when not touching the screen in mobile
-- &#9744; Correct the drag on mobile devices (Use Emscripten to get touch screen events for mobile devices (not working, cannot set up the event listener in the C++ code)
+- &#9744; Add drag for mobile devices

 ---